KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/28-forge-alchemical-furnace.md

     * **External Smith:** Divine, Archetypal, or situational forces applying pressures that may serve the same transmutative end.

 * **The Transmutation (Synthesis):**
     The successful refinement of form.
 The base substance becomes Gold—the Alchemical Sun.
-The L₂ (SS / SM: Anthra / Nousa) becomes radiant with L₃ (DS / DM: Archeus / Noeüs) coherence, embodying Luminous Will and resilient Equanimity (Coherence).
+The L₂ (SS / SM: Anthra / Nousa) becomes increasingly radiant with L₃ (DS / DM: Archeus / Noeüs) coherence, embodying Luminous Will and resilient Equanimity (Coherence).

 ---